Cascade-Public-Media/Contextual-Filter-Range-Validator/README.md

 ### About

-Contextual Filter Range Validator adds a Vies contextual filter validator that can evaluate a numeric filter value based on user-supplied constraints.
+Contextual Filter Range Validator adds a Views contextual filter validator that can evaluate a numeric filter value based on user-supplied constraints.

 ### Use Cases

-#### Hide or show a view attachment based on a `page` URL parameter.
+#### Display a view attachment on the first page of a view only.

 The example steps below can be used to display a view attachment on the first page only: